matbadev/dabirva/README.md

 </layout>
 ```

-When the `dabirvaItems` binding adapter is executed it will create a Dabirva instance and attach it to the RecyclerView.
+When the `dabirvaItems` binding adapter is executed it will create an instance of `Dabirva` and attach it to the RecyclerView.
 The displayed list will automatically be updated with proper item animations once the `items` field in the screen's view model is changed.

 ### Add decorations to RecyclerView items